coalton-lang/coalton/docs/reference.md

 #### `FST` <sup><sub>[FUNCTION]</sub></sup><a name="FST"></a>
 `∀ :A :B. ((TUPLE :A :B) → :A)`

+Get the first element of a tuple.

 ***

 #### `SND` <sup><sub>[FUNCTION]</sub></sup><a name="SND"></a>
 `∀ :A :B. ((TUPLE :A :B) → :B)`

+Get the second element of a tuple.

 ***